refraction-networking/water-rs/README.md

     </div>
 </div>

 The Go implementation of the runtime library can be found in [water-go](https://github.com/refraction-networking/water).
 We now also support building WATM in Go, please refer to [watm](https://github.com/refraction-networking/watm) for examples and helper libraries interfacing Pluggable Transports-like interfaces.
-Official Go compiler is currently not supported ([watm#4](https://github.com/gaukas/watm/issues/4)).
+Official Go compiler is currently not supported until further notice.

 ### Cite our work